Jonathan2251/lbd/source/llvmstructure.rst

 In programming, documentation cannot replace the source code totally.
 Reading source code is a big opportunity in the open source development.

-Both CMakeLists.txt and LLVMBuild.txt coexist in sub-directories **MCTargetDesc** and **TargetInfo**.
+CMakeLists.txt exists in sub-directories **MCTargetDesc** and **TargetInfo**.
-The contents of MakeLists.txt and LLVMBuild.txt in these two directories instruct llvm generating Cpu0Desc and Cpu0Info libraries, repectively.
+The contents of MakeLists.txt in these two directories instruct llvm generating Cpu0Desc and Cpu0Info libraries, repectively.
 After building, you will find three libraries: **libLLVMCpu0CodeGen.a**, **libLLVMCpu0Desc.a** and **libLLVMCpu0Info.a** in lib/ of your build directory.
-For more details please see "Building LLVM with CMake" [#cmake]_ and "LLVMBuild Guide" [#llvmbuild]_.
+For more details please see "Building LLVM with CMake" [#cmake]_.

 Target Registration
 ~~~~~~~~~~~~~~~~~~~